-- Remove students who were enrolled in a school for fewer than 10 days during the 2017-2018 school year. - 2.
+- Remove students who were enrolled in a school for fewer than 10 days during the 2018-2019 school year. - 2.
 Assign an out-of-school suspension flag to each student: - a.
-NOT SUSPENDED, if the student received no out-of-school suspensions during the 2017-2018 school year - b.
-SUSPENDED, if the student received 1 or more out-of-school suspensions during the 2017-2018 school year - 3.
+NOT SUSPENDED, if the student received no out-of-school suspensions during the 2018-2019 school year - b.
+SUSPENDED, if the student received 1 or more out-of-school suspensions during the 2018-2019 school year - 3.
 Calculate the out-of-school suspension rate metric as follows: - a.
 Total number of students with no out-of-school suspensions (2a) divided by the total number of students (2a + 2b) - 4.
 Assign an exception code as appropriate: - a.
-DATA NOT AVAILABLE, if the school did not provide suspension information for any students (charter schools only)
+NOT APPLICABLE, if the school does not have an out-of-school suspension policy (charter schools only)

-b.
+- b.
+DATA NOT AVAILABLE, if the school did not provide suspension information for any students (charter schools only) - c.
 INSUFFICIENT SAMPLE, if the school has fewer than 25 eligible students